emranxec/MyLearning/README.md

 [spring-validate-requestparam-pathvariable](https://www.baeldung.com/spring-validate-requestparam-pathvariable)
 ----
-##  what is reflaction API?
+## Q. what is reflaction API?
 ----
-##  at what time/place rollback gets called?
+## Q. at what time/place rollback gets called?
 > In Spring Boot, when @Transactional annotation is used, Spring Boot implicitly creates a proxy
 > that will be creating a connection to the database.
 A transaction will be started and commit
 > after the code has been executed errorless.
 Otherwise, it will roll back the changes if an